veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦                     ¦                           ¦VideoPacketType.Metadata support is not expressed in this          ¦                                                      ¦
 ¦                     ¦                           ¦property).                                                         ¦                                                      ¦
 ¦                     ¦                           ¦                                                                   ¦                                                      ¦
+¦                     ¦                           ¦When a specific flag is encountered:                               ¦                                                      ¦
+¦                     ¦                           ¦- The implementation might fully handle the feature by applying the¦                                                      ¦
+¦                     ¦                           ¦appropriate logic.                                                 ¦                                                      ¦
+¦                     ¦                           ¦- Alternatively, if full support is not available, the             ¦                                                      ¦
+¦                     ¦                           ¦implementation can still parse the bitstream correctly, ensuring   ¦                                                      ¦
+¦                     ¦                           ¦graceful degradation.
+This allows continued operation, even with   ¦                                                      ¦
+¦                     ¦                           ¦reduced functionality.                                             ¦                                                      ¦
+¦                     ¦                           ¦                                                                   ¦                                                      ¦
 ¦                     ¦                           ¦enum CapsExMask {                                                  ¦                                                      ¦
-¦                     ¦                           ¦  Reconnect   = 0x01    // See reconnect section                   ¦                                                      ¦
+¦                     ¦                           ¦  Reconnect           = 0x01,  // Support for reconnection         ¦                                                      ¦
-¦                     ¦                           ¦  Multitrack  = 0x02,   // See multitrack section                  ¦                                                      ¦
+¦                     ¦                           ¦  Multitrack          = 0x02,  // Support for multitrack           ¦                                                      ¦
+¦                     ¦                           ¦  TimestampNanoOffset = 0x04,  // Support for timestamp nano offset¦                                                      ¦
 ¦                     ¦                           ¦}                                                                  ¦                                                      ¦
 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+
 ```